Paultree/todolist-app/README.md

 ## To Do List App

-To Do list app built with React w/ TypeScript + Java Springboot Framework.
-Purpose of application is to further reinforce skills in full-stack applications, typescript, springboot and testing.
+To Do list app built with React w/ Bootstrap + Firestore.
+Purpose of application is to become familiar with the bootstrap framework and reinforce skills with forms.

 # Demo and Snippets

 # Requirements/Purpose

-Purpose: To reinforce knowledge of syntax and understanding of React TypeScript and Springboot.
-Also to reinforce creating API's and reinforce creating tests for both React and Springboot.
-Furthermore, to upskill and become more comfortable with creating full-stack applications.

 MVP: